 Komondor dogs look more like a walking mop than a dog, but there’s more to the Komondor than meets the eye, check out these top five facts.
-If the video above loads slow, you can read the facts below!
+If the video below loads slow, you can read the facts below!

 - This hairy breed was originally bred in Hungary and was used to guard the flocks of sheep there.

 - This history makes them excellent guard dogs for homes and families in modern times.

 - They take a good deal of training and their signature coat takes regular grooming, but they can become loyal and obedient pets.

 - Komondors are related to the Pulis, are descended from Russian stock, and may be among the oldest of the dog breeds.

 - These large dogs are very protective of their homes and owners and also receive a lot of attention at competitive dog shows.